Philadelphia Bankruptcy Lawyer

-Loans, Defaulted Mortgages, failed Businesses, outrageously high credit card interest - the reasons for debt in this country are numerous.
-Contacting an attorney to discuss your financial misfortunes may not be the highlight of your day, but it may be the best decision you can make.
+Loans, defaulted mortgages, failed businesses, outrageously high credit card interest – the reasons for debt in this country are numerous.
+While contacting an attorney to discuss your financial misfortunes may not be the highlight of your day, it may be the best decision you can make.
 Stop struggling to address your debt problems.
 Hire an experienced attorney today.

 What Are Your Bankruptcy Options?

-· (1) Chapter 7: Chapter 7 is a "straight bankruptcy" which focuses on "liquidation".
-Liquidation essentially means that the Bankruptcy Court is willing to WRITE OFF MOST OF YOUR DEBT if you liquidate your assets first.
-You are eligible for Chapter 7 if you make below your state's average income for your family size.
-Refer to the following link (http://www.census.gov/hhes/www/income/data/statemedian/) for information on state averages, but please consult an attorney before making any decisions.
+- Chapter 7: Chapter 7 is a “straight bankruptcy” which focuses on “liquidation”.
+Liquidation essentially means that the Bankruptcy Court is willing to write off most of your debt if you liquidate your assets first.
+You are eligible for Chapter 7 if you make below your state’s average income for your family size.
 You will also need an attorney to determine what assets you can protect from bankruptcy proceedings.
 Ultimately, Chapter 7 is a good option for those without significant assets.

 Why Do You Need a Lawyer?

-One of our Bankruptcy Lawyers in Philadelphia can help you to determine which Bankruptcy option is best for you and help you begin to plan accordingly.
+One of our Bankruptcy Lawyers in Philadelphia can help you to determine which Bankruptcy option is best for you, and help you plan accordingly.
 If you are considering Bankruptcy as an option, contact an experienced attorney today.
 It is time to begin anew.

 This content was written on behalf of Greg Prosmushkin.